data2health/contributor-attribution-model/docs/source/index.rst

 5. A :ref:`code library and services <code-and-services>` to support format interchange and identifier and terminology use. ``coming soon``
 6. An :ref:`Implementation Guide <implementation-guide>` to support creation of CAM-compliant data in different formats and contexts. ``coming soon``

 .. note:: At present only the foundational :ref:`information-model` has been defined, along with the supporting :ref:`Contribution Role Ontology (CRO) <cro-ontology>`.
-We expect an initial draft of all five components to be complete and ready for a v0 release by the end of Spetember 2019.
+We expect an initial draft of all six components to be complete and ready for a v0 release by the end of Spetember 2019.

 .. toctree::
    :maxdepth: 4